 Starring legends of the screen Julie Walters and Michael Caine, 'Educating Rita' captures a meeting of minds between a bored young housewife and her university lecturer.
 While actually set in Liverpool, Lewis Gilbert's Oscar-nominated film is secretly Dublin through and through.
 Both Trinity College Dublin and University College Dublin (UCD) are the principal settings for the film, plus a host of other spots like The Stag's Head pub and the Phoenix Park.
 Have fun trying to spot every giveaway sign that you're really watching Dublin.

 Nick Kelly’s debut drama on bipolar disorder and friendship takes in much of contemporary Dublin as we know it.
 The old Chocolate Factory on King's Inns Street is featured, where the wonderful Blas Café is now based.
 There’s also a striking scene that centres on Sandymount Strand where the vastness of the sandy beach is apparent against the backdrop of the iconic Poolbeg stacks.
 Whelan’s, Dublin’s home for live music, also features prominently in the film.
 In fact, many films have shot scenes in this famous pub, namely 'PS I Love You'.

-Now that you’ve discovered where to relive some of Dublin’s best movie moments, find out What’s On in Dublin and start planning on your Dublin City break.
+Now that you’ve discovered where to relive some of Dublin’s best movie moments, explore all of the festivals and events on in Dublin and start planning on your Dublin city break.